 Institutional support itself comes in two forms.
 The first regards the relationship between students and faculty.
 In many cases — especially in graduate settings or with freshmen — this relationship has a key role in supporting student persistence.
 Creating these types of institutional bonds should be a primary goal for schools concerned about attrition.

 The second comes from the way schools support student goals and lifestyles.
 Those could come in the form of either dedicated learning centers or extracurricular clubs.
 Both are instrumental in forging a sense of community and addressing the need for students to feel supported.

 As for institutional fit, research suggests that when accurate student profiles can be built (most likely by the admissions staff and director of admissions), institutions can better support the needs of the student and promote persistence.

-While it is true that more emphasis has been placed on these indicators in recent years, their presence has been acknowledged since the early days of persistence research.
-Certainly in Spady’s as well as Tinto’s early models, it is evident to see some of the personal concerns overlapping into social concerns.
+While it is true that more emphasis has been placed on each student’s individual indicators in recent years, their presence has been acknowledged since the early days of persistence research.
+Certainly, in Spady’s as well as Tinto’s early models, it is evident that some of the personal concerns – which include demographic or individual characteristics like age, gender, race, income, cognitive skills, self-discipline, motivation and more – overlap into social concerns.
 By carving out a new category for these concerns, though, schools can help address them in a more creative and effective manner.